jniedzie/LightByLight2018/README.md

 In order to keep track of parameters used to generate MC samples, config files are stored in **generatorConfigs** directory.

 List of content:
-* input_QED.DAT - used with superchic 3.03 to generate 50M QED events [ongoing]
+* input_QED.DAT - used with superchic 3.03 to generate QED events
-* slight_QED.in - STARlight v.2.47 config used to produce 40M QED samples
+* slight_QED.in - STARlight v.3.0 config used to produce QED events
-* input_LbL.DAT - [will be] used with superchic 3.03 to generate 0.5M LbL events
+* input_LbL.DAT - used with superchic 3.03 to generate LbL events
-* input_CEP.DAT - [will be] used with superchic 3.03 to generate 1M CEP events
+* input_CEP.DAT - used with superchic 3.03 to generate CEP events
 * input_ALP.DAT - basic config for ALPs to be used with superchic 3.03 (mass and coupling should be set in the config)

 * s2int_dependance.txt - results of the study of total cross section dependance on *s2int* parameter of superchic

 ## MC samples reconstruction